101 Emotion Words List: Expand Your Emotion Vocabulary

 An "emodiversity" study performed by US universities (including Cornell) and the German Institute for Economic Research found that people who identified a wide range of positive emotions had less inflammation.

-"diversity in day-to-day positive emotions is related to reduced levels of systemic inflammation."
+"Diversity in day-to-day positive emotions is related to reduced levels of systemic inflammation."

 It is difficult to identify diverse feel-good emotions if you are stuck calling everything that feels good catchall terms like happy.